andraugust/andraugust.github.io/quantum-2.md

 ## Last

 This concludes the summary of dynamics & continuous states.
-Some applications that follow from here are the hydrogen atom and the quantum harmonic oscillator.
-I won't cover them here but will mention they're especially interesting because their solutions are discrete despite their potentials and wavefunctions being continuous.
-For example, the quantum harmonic oscillator has a discrete set of eigen-energies and therefore _can't_ have any energy it wants, unlike wavepackets or classical oscillators.
-This gives insight into how energy can come in discrete units at quantum scales, and is yet another result demonstrating the strangeness of the quantum world.

-The next post covers entanglement.
+Some applications from here are free particles, potential wells, harmonic oscillators, and hydrogen atoms, all of which are covered in the next section.
 To be continued…